winged/chirp/doc/RULES.rst

   - Make it fast (only if really needed)
   - Make it beautiful

+* Do not use static functions in headers.
 * Log and assert a lot
 * Use C style comments for stuff that stays.
 C++-style for temporary stuff and NCONV and #else